Emmionel/building_my_site/basic_layout.md

  * performances
    * Written as a timeline of events

-5. Book an apointment with me
+5. Book a call with me

 * all payments are made by paypal